osg-htc/docs/docs/common/yum.md

 !!! warning
     We did not test other repositories.
 If you use packages from other repositories, like `jpackage`, `dag`, or `rpmforge`, you may encounter problems.

+### Install the YUM priorities plugin

+We use YUM priorities to tell YUM to prefer OSG packages over EPEL or OS packages.
+It is important to install and enable the YUM priorities plugin before installing grid software to avoid getting the wrong versions.

+1. Install the YUM priorities package:

+        :::console
+        root@host # yum install yum-plugin-priorities

+2. Ensure that `/etc/yum.conf` has the following line in the `[main]` section:

+        :::file
+        plugins=1

 Enabling Repositories
 ---------------------